 - The judge’s decision is final and no correspondence will be entered into.

 - Prizes cannot be used in conjunction with any other special running at Cape Point.

-- Finalists must be willing to drop their cake at our Cape Town offices and at their own expense.
+- Selected finalists must be willing to drop their cake at our Cape Town offices and at their own expense.

 - Winner to be announced the first week in December.